sojitrajay/JSContactBook/README.md

 # JSContactBook

-This application provides will <b>list all contacts of Contacts</b> of iOS device.
-It also <b>syncronizes contacts</b> of device with application.
+This application is used to <b>list all contacts of</b> of iOS device.
+It also <b>syncronize contacts</b> of the device with application.

 ### Features